RayHightower/rayhightower.github.octo-broken/README.md

 Testing is possible thanks to [jasmine](http://pivotal.github.io/jasmine/), [jasmine-jquery](https://github.com/velesin/jasmine-jquery) and [jasmine-headless-webkit](https://github.com/johnbintz/jasmine-headless-webkit)

-To setup the bogus app and run the tests follow these steps:
+To setup the bogus app and run the tests

 * Init and add octopress submodule